chrisosaurus/plot/README.md

 plot
 ====
-Plot is a toy interpreter aiming for r7rs-small (WG1) compliance.
+Plot is a toy scheme interpreter written in C.

+Plot is aiming for r7rs-small (WG1) compliance.

 Plot is only ever intended to be a toy language and a purely academic pursuit, I hope to eventually play around with writing simple applications in plot.